GustavePate/gustavepate.github.io/_posts/2013-06-29-template-jekyll-post.markdown

 title:  Template Post
 published: true
 tags: template meaningless
+description: This should be move to draf and is only an exemple post
 categories: [python, linux]
 ---

-This should be moved to draft.

 ## original post